pawelgalazka/tasksfile/README.md

     Hello world!

 You can also provide dash arguments like `-a` or `--test`.
-Order of them doesn't matter after task name argument in the command line but they will be always passed as a last argument in a form of JSON object.
+Order of them doesn't matter after task name but they will be always passed as a last argument in a form of JSON object.

 ```javascript
 export function sayHello (who, options) {